 Improve and measure animal welfare

 Wageningen Livestock Research develops and validates methods to improve, increase transparency and guarantee the welfare of animals before, during and immediately after transport.
-Wageningen University & Research also performs field tests to measure animal welfare in the developed methods.
+We also performs field tests to measure animal welfare in the developed methods.

-In this European project protocols are developed that assess the welfare of animals which are unloaded at control posts and slaughterhouses through specific parameters.
-The aim of this project is to develop a certification system for carriers/transporters at a European level.
-In this project, Wageningen Livestock Research has taken responsibility to coordinate the development of protocols for measuring animal welfare, especially during unloading.
-The species that are included in this project are pigs, cattle, horses and sheep.
+In the European project Control Post, protocols were developed that assess the welfare of animals which are unloaded at control posts and slaughterhouses through specific parameters.
+The aim of this project was to develop a certification system for carriers/transporters at a European level.
+Wageningen Livestock Research coordinated the development of protocols for measuring animal welfare, especially during unloading.
+The species that were included in this project are pigs, cattle, horses and sheep.

-In this project protocols are developed and tested, which provide insight into the welfare of animals for slaughter during the process from primary works (readying for transport) up to the slaughterhouse.
+In the Animal Welfare Checkpoints project protocols were developed and tested, which provide insight into the welfare of animals for slaughter during the process from primary works (readying for transport) up to the slaughterhouse.
 The protocols have been developed on the basis of the Welfare Quality® system and are specially focused on transport (including loading and unloading of the animals).
-The protocols are developed and tested for poultry, cattle, pigs, sheep and goats.
-The project was started in late 2011 and will run through 2014.
+The protocols were developed and tested for poultry, cattle, pigs, sheep and goats.

 This project examines the effects that rest under optimal conditions has on the welfare of heifers during long-distance transportation.
 The following is meant by optimal conditions: enough time to eat, rest and drink, the animals have plenty of space and the climate can be adapted.
 To assess animal welfare, both behavioural and physiological measurements are performed during a number of long-distance transports to France.